realworldocaml/book/en/json.md

   | `Variant of string * json option ]
 ```

-You should immediately be able to spot a benefit of using polymorphic
+The `Safe.json` type includes all of the variants from `Basic.json` and extends
-variants here.
+it with a few more useful ones.
 A standard JSON type such as a `String` will
-type-check against both the `Basic` module and also the non-standard
+type-check against both the `Basic` module and also the non-standard `Safe`
-`Safe` module.
-However, if you use extension values such as `Tuple`
+module.
+If you use the extension values with the `Basic` module however, the
-with the `Basic` module, they will not be a valid sub-type and the
+compiler will reject your code until you make it compliant with the
-compiler will complain.
+portable subset of JSON.

 Yojson supports the following JSON extensions: